Raised By Narcissists? Here Are The Signs And How To Break The Cycle

-Because children only have their parents as models for what is normal, adult behavior, impressionable kids struggle to stand their ground against parents who exhibit extreme self-involvement, and might not even know that their childhood wasn’t normal.
-Kids raised by narcissists can struggle to empathize with others, have a sense of entitlement, an exaggerated sense of self importance, the tendency to either idealize or devalue oneself or others, have nonexistent emotional boundaries, and insist on receiving others’ admiration.
-These behaviors often show up in small, manipulative moments, and for kids who are growing up with their parents exhibiting this behavior, they can believe it’s normal because, quite frankly, these are the only parents they know.
+Because children only have their parents as models for what is normal adult behavior, impressionable kids struggle to stand their ground against parents who exhibit extreme self-involvement, and might not even know that their childhood wasn’t normal.
+Children raised by narcissists can struggle to empathize with others, have a sense of entitlement, an exaggerated sense of self-importance, the tendency to either idealize or devalue oneself or others, have nonexistent emotional boundaries, and insist on receiving others’ admiration.
+These behaviors often show up in small, manipulative moments.

 Children raised by narcissists might struggle with maintaining healthy relationships with romantic partners, friends, and children, as they grow into adulthood.
 “They are conditioned to be ‘pleasers,’ having mastered the art of attuning themselves to the emotional needs of others, often at their own expense,” says Dorfman.

-While this might make them an attentive and caring partner or parent, these behaviors often come at the expense of their own sense of self and true, emotional happiness.
-They can also make for an emotionally volatile environment, as children of narcissists struggle to understand emotional boundaries between them and others, something they were not taught as children.
+Although this might make them an attentive and caring partner or parent, these behaviors often come at the expense of their own sense of self and true emotional happiness.
+They can also make for an emotionally volatile environment, as children of narcissistic parents struggle to understand emotional boundaries between them and others, something they were not taught as children.
 People raised by narcissists often have low-self worth and will bend over backwards in order to improve their sense of self.
-Chronic feelings of emptiness and compromised feelings of self-worth are also common.
+Chronic feelings of emptiness are also common.

 Those raised by narcissists also often engage in “hiding” parts of themselves from their partner or spouse that they felt they had to hide from their parents growing up, and they likely experience love as “conditional,” per Dorfman.
 In practice, that means that small screw-ups might feel like the death knell of a relationship for someone raised by narcissists — on either side of the line.
 These beliefs can derail an otherwise happy relationship if not dealt with.

 So how do you deal with these issues in a healthy way?
-Those raised by narcissists are healthiest when the following steps have been taken.
+Those raised by narcissists are healthiest when they take the following steps.

 They Work Through Their Childhood Before Having Children

-The most insidious part of being raised by parents with NPD is that the cycle of narcissistic abuse can repeat itself, even if the one raised by NPD parents doesn’t have NPD themselves.
+The most insidious part of being raised by narcissists is that the cycle of narcissistic abuse can repeat itself, even if the one raised by narcissistic parents doesn’t have NPD themselves.

 “If one has not worked through or examined their own upbringing, it is possible that they will replicate some of their parents’ parenting style — making love conditional, viewing children as extensions of themselves, difficulties maintaining or creating boundaries, relying on their children to meet their emotional needs, and difficulty empathizing or validating children’s feelings,” says Dorfman.

 If an adult was raised by parents with NPD, going to therapy before having children is an absolute must.
-Otherwise, they might pass down to them the traits they struggle with themselves, and the symptoms of narcissism will reverberate for generations, affecting their children’s relationships with others and themselves.
+Otherwise, they might pass down to their children the traits they struggle with themselves, and the symptoms of narcissism will reverberate for generations, affecting their children’s relationships with others and themselves.

 They Don’t Just Stop at Therapy